An open working practice · workingcomplexity.health

 Emergent by design.
 Rigorous by necessity.

-Our process is iterative, adaptive, and evidence-anchored.
+The method is iterative and evidence-anchored.
 We move between rapid sense-making and careful analysis, between whole-system thinking and the specific moment of a single patient encounter.
+The writing is where that thinking becomes legible — to us first, then to anyone who reads it.

 01